Europe's Christmas ski season threatened by virus as cases pass 60 mn - RFI

 "You will get your lives back.
 Life is going to return to normal.
 That will happen.
 This will not last forever."

-Biden spoke as a tally of official sources compiled by AFP showed that 60,014,291 infections leading to 1,415,258 deaths have been recorded around the world since the new coronavirus emerged in China late last year.
+Biden spoke as a tally of official sources compiled by AFP showed that more than 60 million infections leading to 1.4 million deaths have been recorded around the world since the new coronavirus emerged in China late last year.

 The number of infections -- roughly equivalent to the population of Italy -- likely only reflects a fraction of the actual total, as many countries lack testing capacity.